WNLO-DSAL/QBLK/README.md

 3. If you are using FEMU, do the additional tweaks described in [FEMU's github](https://github.com/ucare-uchicago/femu).

 4. Build the kernel.
-Don't forget to enable lightNVM and disable pblk.
+Don't forget to enable lightNVM(NVM=y) and disable pblk(NVM_PBLK=n).
+Restart and run the new kernel.

 5. Build QBLK.